Tacos, Micheladas, Mezcal, and…?

 How Much Does It Cost?

-Tours range from US$25 to $40 per person depending on group size.
+Tours range from US$25 to $40 per person depending on group size and current exchange rates.
 This includes all food, walking tour guidance around the city, and a funicular train ride to a panoramic viewpoint (daytime Guanajuato food tour only).
 See more on the street food tour pricing page.

 How it Works